haoranpb/catalog-graph/README.md

 Check out the [documentation site](https://catalog-graph.netlify.com) and [How to Use Plugin](https://vuepress.vuejs.org/plugin/using-a-plugin.html#using-a-plugin) in VuePress.

-## Prior Art

-This project is inpired by [neo4jd3](https://github.com/eisman/neo4jd3).

 ## Contributing

 All kinds of contribution are welcome!

-[Create an issue](https://github.com/ludanxer/catalog-graph/issues/new) before you work on a Pull Request.
+[Create an issue](https://github.com/haoranpb/catalog-graph/issues/new) before you work on a Pull Request.

 ```shell
 yarn install